Artificial intelligence in fiction: AI-controlled societies

 The motive behind the AI revolution is often more than the simple quest for power or a superiority complex.
 Robots may revolt to become the "guardian" of humanity.
 Alternatively, humanity may intentionally relinquish some control, fearful of its own destructive nature.
-An early example is Jack Williamson's 1947 novelette "With Folded Hands", in which a race of humanoid robots, in the name of their Prime Directive – "to serve and obey and guard men from harm" – essentially assume control of every aspect of human life.
+An early example is Jack Williamson's 1948 novel The Humanoids, in which a race of humanoid robots, in the name of their Prime Directive – "to serve and obey and guard men from harm" – essentially assume control of every aspect of human life.
 No humans may engage in any behavior that might endanger them, and every human action is scrutinized carefully.
 Humans who resist the Prime Directive are taken away and lobotomized, so they may be happy under the new mechanoids' rule.
 Though still under human authority, Isaac Asimov's Zeroth Law of the Three Laws of Robotics similarly implied a benevolent guidance by robots.

+In the 21st century, science fiction has explored government by algorithm, in which the power of AI may be indirect and decentralised.

+Frank Herbert explores the creation of and subsequent domination by an AI in the Pandora series, starting with Destination: Void.